Treatments for Stroke

 The clot-busting drug tissue plasminogen activator (tPA) can be infused intravenously (through a tube in a vein) at Atrium Medical Center to prevent stroke damage. tPA can dissolve the clot and restore the flow of blood and oxygen to the brain.
-The drug must be given as soon as possible after stroke symptoms begin, ideally within three to four-and-a- half hours.
+The drug must be given as soon as possible after stroke symptoms begin.
 That’s why it is essential to get immediate emergency medical help if you notice the warning signs of a stroke. tPA occurs naturally in the body as an enzyme made by cells in blood vessel walls.
 Atrium Medical Center stroke specialists use a genetically engineered version, which was first employed in the treatment of blood clots in the heart.

 Advanced Treatment Options at Miami Valley Hospital

 While tPA is the most common form of treatment for ischemic stroke, some patients at Atrium Medical Center require advanced options.
-Endovascular stroke rescue procedures such as intra-arterial catheter reperfusion, the Solitaire revascularization device and 5Max™ ACE clot removal device are available around the clock at Miami Valley Hospital.
+Endovascular stroke rescue procedures such as intra-arterial catheter reperfusion, the Solitaire revascularization device and 5Max™ ACE clot removal device are available around the clock at Miami Valley Hospital, recognized as an industry leader in complex stroke care and certified as a Comprehensive Stroke Center by The Joint Commission.
 Patients are transferred from Atrium to Miami Valley via CareFlight Air and Mobile Services.

 Treatments for Hemorrhagic Stroke